vapory-legacy/cpp-vapory/doc/generating_tests.rst

 * ``git status`` to check if any GeneralStateTest has changed.
 If yes, revert the changes, and follow section _`Trying the Filled Test Locally`.
 That will probably reveail an error that you need to debug.
 * ``git add`` to add only the desired BlockchainTests.
 Not all modified BlockchainTests are valuable because, when you run ``--fillchain`` twice, the two invocations always produce different BlockchainTests even there are no changes in the source.

-Advanced: When testeth Takes Too Much Time
+Advanced: When testvap Takes Too Much Time
 ==========================================

-Sometimes, especially when you are running BlockchainTests, ``testeth`` takes a lot of time.
+Sometimes, especially when you are running BlockchainTests, ``testvap`` takes a lot of time.

 This happens when the GeneralTest fillers contain wrong parameters.
 The ``"env"`` field should contain: